 Biden looks to provide relief from extreme heat as record temperatures persist

-WASHINGTON (AP) — With millions of Americans facing broiling heat across the Southwest, President Joe Biden on Thursday plans to announce new steps to improve weather forecasts and make drinking water more accessible, according to the White House.
+WASHINGTON (AP) — With millions of Americans facing broiling heat across the Southwest, President Joe Biden on Thursday plans to announce new steps to protect workers, improve weather forecasts and make drinking water more accessible, the White House says.

 He’ll be joined by the leaders of the Federal Emergency Management Agency and the National Oceanic and Atmospheric Administration.

-Karine Jean-Pierre, the White House press secretary, described the heat wave as “a difficult time” and said Biden was treating climate change with “the urgency it requires.”
+White House press secretary Karine Jean-Pierre described the heat wave as “a difficult time” and said Biden was treating climate change with “the urgency it requires.”

-Climate activists and some Democrats have pushed Biden to declare a climate “emergency,” but the White House has resisted.
+The Democratic president is directing the Department of Labor to increase inspections of potentially dangerous workplaces such as farms and construction sites.
+He also wants heightened enforcement of heat safety violations.

+As part of the initiative, the department will issue a hazard alert notifying employers and employees about ways to stay protected from extreme heat, which has killed 436 workers since 2011, according to federal statistics.

 The mayors of Phoenix and San Antonio, two cities that have suffered from the heat waves, are expected to participate in the White House event virtually.

-Phoenix has seen at least 26 days in a row of temperatures exceeding 110 degrees.
+Phoenix has seen at least 27 days in a row of temperatures exceeding 110 degrees Fahrenheit (43 degrees Celsius).
 Maricopa County, where the city is located, reported recently that there were 18 heat-associated deaths between April 11 and July 15.
 Another 69 deaths remain under investigation.
 There were 425 heat-associated deaths in the county last year.

-San Antonio saw 15 straight days of 100-plus degrees.
+San Antonio saw at least 15 straight days of 100-plus F (38-plus C).
 At least 13 deaths in Texas have been blamed on the extreme heat.

 The Department of Labor is developing a standard for how workplaces deal with heat.
 The proposed rule by the Occupational Safety and Health Administration would require employers to provide adequate water and rest breaks to outdoor workers, as well as medical services and training to address signs and symptoms of heat-related illness.
 OSHA is holding meetings this summer to hear comments on how the heat standard would affect small businesses.